 The establishment and effective operation of the Branch's corporate governance, internal control and risk management frameworks is ultimately the responsibility of the Chief Executive of the Branch.
-Several key functions and activities are outsourced to the Company's Head Office in Guernsey and its operations in Ireland.
-These services include accounting and actuarial reporting, IT system provision, in-life policy servicing, product development, and investment management and administration.
-The Branch undertakes regular monitoring of these activities and remains responsible for the services delivered.
+Several key functions and activities are outsourced to the Company's Head Office in Guernsey and its operations in Ireland These services include accounting and actuarial reporting, IT system provision, inlife policy servicing, product development, and investment management and administration.
+The Branch undertakes regular monitoring of all these activities and remains at all times responsible for the services delivered.